Water firms’ environmental performance sinks as serious pollution cases up 60%

 The Environment Agency has called for a fundamental shift in culture and behaviour from English water firms in the light of ‘poor’ results.

-England’s embattled water companies have chalked up their worst environmental performance on record, with serious pollution incidents up 60% last year.
+England’s embattled water companies have chalked up their lowest environmental performance ratings on record, with serious pollution incidents up 60% last year.

 The Environment Agency called for a fundamental shift in culture and behaviour from English water firms in the light of “poor” results across the sector.